“I’m not sure I follow you … ?” Jon said.

-“That you searched for a whole day, on foot, once she had run away.
+“That once she had run away you searched for a whole day and night, on foot, in the highlands.
 You went up to those mountains—what was the name again—”

 “Yes, those.
 You went up there and you came home with her.”

+Calum made a dismissive wave with the glass of water still in his hand.
 “Any father would have done the same.
-Especially after those whiners at the station said they had to stop for the night.”
+Especially after those whiners at the station said they had to stop the search for the night.”

 “Maybe,” Jon said.
 “But I don’t know many fathers who are also trained in outdoor survival.”

 Calum harrumphed.
-“Ye are trying too damn hard to make it work, Jonathan … Why don’t ye go on ahead and meet the others?
+“Ye are trying too damn hard to make it work, Jonathan … Why don’t ye go on ahead?
+Go out and meet the others and my daughter?
 I’ll join ye in a wee bit.”